 Chefchaouen in Spring: Why March to May Is the Perfect Window

-I work in travel.
-I've seen the data.
-And I'm telling you: the overwhelming majority of visitors to Chefchaouen come in July and August, when the medina hits 35°C and the alleys are packed shoulder-to-shoulder with tour groups.
-They're doing it wrong.
+The overwhelming majority of visitors arrive in July and August, when the medina hits 35°C and the alleys pack shoulder-to-shoulder with tour groups.
+They're missing the point of this town entirely.

-Spring — specifically late March through May — is when this town is at its absolute best.
-The weather is gentle, the Rif Mountains are green, the residents have just finished repainting the walls, and you can actually take a photo without sixteen strangers in your frame.
+Spring — specifically late March through May — is when Chefchaouen is at its absolute best.
+The weather turns gentle, the Rif Mountains go green, the residents have just finished repainting the walls, and you can actually frame a photo without sixteen strangers in it.

 The Weather

-Chefchaouen sits at 564 meters above sea level in the Rif Mountains.
-That altitude matters.
+Chefchaouen sits at 564 meters above sea level in the Rif Mountains, and that altitude does real work.
 In spring, daytime temperatures hover between 18 and 26°C — warm enough for a t-shirt, cool enough to walk for hours without melting.
-Evenings drop to 10-14°C, so you'll want a light jacket for rooftop dinners.
+Evenings drop to 10-14°C, so pack a light jacket for rooftop dinners.

 Compare that to July-August: 30-38°C in direct sun, climbing the steep medina alleys in what feels like a stone oven.
 Or winter: 8-15°C with occasional rain that turns the blue alleys into slippery waterslides.